Setting up your Market-Making Order

 Let's think about this:

-• Trader A is buying an NFT at 1 SOL but has a 25% fee
+* Trader A is buying an NFT at 1 SOL but has a 25% fee

-• Trader B is buying an NFT only at 0.9 SOL but has a 5% fee
+* Trader B is buying an NFT only at 0.9 SOL but has a 5% fee

-Even though in theory trader A is paying more (1 SOL vs 0.9 SOL) - trader B ends up winning because of lower fees.
-B's shown price will be ~0.85, while for A it will be 0.75.
+Even though *in theory* trader A is paying more (1 SOL vs 0.9 SOL) - trader B ends up winning because of lower fees.
+B's shown price will be \~0.85, while for A it will be 0.75.

 ✅ We think fees in the range of 1-5% are the most competitive.

-To learn what APY you can expect from a market-making order check out What APY can you expect?
+To learn what APY you can expect from a market-making order check out [what-apy-can-you-expect](https://docs.tensor.trade/provide-liquidity/what-apy-can-you-expect "mention")

-4 Position Size / Quantity
+### 4 Position Size / Quantity

 Finally, there's the size of your order.
 The more NFTs / SOL you deposit, the more trades you'll be able to accommodate.